Claudia Whitfort: Early life

 Whitford was born in Melbourne and raised in Mount Eliza, Victoria on the Mornington Peninsula.
 She was an athlete at Box Hill Athletics Club and Mornington Little Athletic Centre.
 She played netball for the Peninsula Waves Netball Club in the Victorian Netball League and represented Victoria three years in a row.

 She also played football with the Casey Demons (VFLW) and off-season with St Mary's Football Club (NTFL) but her main focus was netball until she began playing for the Southern Saints (St Kilda VWFL) forging a reputation as a hard-hitting pressure tackler and hard ball winner.

 Whitfort was drafted by Melbourne with the club's fourth selection and the 30th pick overall in the 2017 AFL Women's draft.

 AFLW career

 She made her debut in the six point win against Brisbane at Casey Fields in round 5 of the 2018 season.

-In April 2019, Whitfort was traded to expansion club St Kilda.
+In April 2019, Whitfort was traded to expansion club St Kilda alongside pick #63 in exchange for picks #54 & #72.

 In June 2021, Whitfort was traded to the Gold Coast in exchange for pick #36.